jruels/docker-fun/labs/05-networking/05_networking_lab1.md

 ### 5. Shared Container Network
 Step by Step Guide
 1. In the command line, enter
-`docker run -d --name secret alpine top`
+`docker run -d --name shared alpine top`
 The output should look like the following:
     ```
     Unable to find image 'alpine:latest' locally